 Sleep tracking technology

-The Amerisleep AS1 mattress is a firm mattress made from 2 layers of memory foam.
-The Sleep Number Innovation Series includes 3 mattresses with generous foam layers atop adjustable air chambers.
+The Amerisleep AS1 mattress is a firm mattress made from two layers of memory foam.
+The Sleep Number Innovation Series includes three mattresses with generous foam layers atop adjustable air chambers.
 These mattresses range from soft to medium-firm.

 The AS1 mattress has just 2” of cushy memory foam, compared with 6-7” of pressure-relieving foam found inside the Innovation Series beds.
 Thanks to a more generous comfort layer with a luxurious pillow top mattress feel, the Innovation series is better for side sleepers.
 Both mattresses work well for stomach and back sleepers, with the AS1 a better fit for people who prefer a firm feel and the Innovation for those that like something with a bit more cushion.